gnunn1/tilix-web/_faqs/ui.md

 By default tilix uses an overlay scrollbar rather then a separate scrollbar.
 This configuration is more attractive then the regular scrollbar, particularly when tiling terminals.
 However as far as I am aware Tilix is the only VTE based terminal emulator that does so at this time.

 As a result this feature does not receive wide testing and there are a few known issues with it.
-Uf you are having issues, try disabling overlay scrollbars in ```Preferences | Appearances | Use overlay scrollbars```.
+If you are having issues, try disabling overlay scrollbars in ```Preferences | Appearances | Use overlay scrollbars```.